Footwear Supply Chain Strategies for a More Resilient Future

 The footwear industry faces increasing pressure to adopt sustainable practices.
 Challenges include sourcing eco-friendly materials, reducing carbon footprints, and managing waste.
 Companies are exploring innovations like biodegradable alternatives and circular economy models to address these concerns. |

-Labour and ethical concerns |
+Labor and ethical concerns |

-Ensuring fair labour practices throughout the supply chain remains a significant challenge.
-Issues such as inadequate wages, poor working conditions, and a lack of labour rights enforcement can lead to reputational damage and legal repercussions. |
+Ensuring fair labor practices throughout the supply chain remains a significant challenge.
+Issues such as inadequate wages, poor working conditions, and a lack of labor rights enforcement can lead to reputational damage and legal repercussions. |

 Consumer demand and customization |